emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 Energy SOAR will display the analysis summary the same way for all analyzers: display a tag using taxonomies and level color.

 ##### List analyzer templates
-The management page is accessible from the header menu through the Admin > Analyzer templates menu and required a use with the manageAnalyzerTemplate permission (refer to Profiles and permissions).
+The management page can be accessed from the header menu under Admin organization > Analyzer templates and requires the manageAnalyzerTemplate permission (see Profiles and Permissions).
 ![](/media/05-3-0-analyzer-template.png)

 Analyzer templates are still customisable via the UI and can also be imported.

 #### User Profiles management